jengerred/FetchRepos/README.md

 # FetchRepos

 ## Description:
 This project was an assignment for the MIT XPRO course.
-We were given some files and code to work with and were instructed to create form using Formik .
-The form must have an email as username and both fields cannot be empty.
-It is a basic sign in with username and password.
+We were instructed to fetch data from a public API and display the data on the browser.
+I used my own github repositories API.
+I fetched data for repository name, description link to github page and link to the repository itself.
+I also styled it so that the repository info showed up in their own styled cards.

 ## How to Run:
 Go to the README.MD page to implement React - or - view it on codesandbox here: https://codesandbox.io/s/github/jengerred/FormikForm - Or - to see it live click here: https://jensformikform.netlify.app/

 ## Roadmap of future improvements::
-I would like to use this form if I needed a sign up and I would like to be able to save the input of the data for users to actually log in.
+I would like to add photos to each card to show a preview of the repository.
+I would like to possibly use this for my portfolio projects page if I can get all the elements and styling I need (including photos).

 ## License information:
 MIT License